-As you can imagine, this distinction could seriously hurt your client growth and retention as a hospital if you have not taken the extra step of having your website encrypted.
-Not only will the visitor avoid entering any information (whether in a comment box or appointment portal) on your hospital’s site, they may also conclude that you or your marketing provider does not care for the safety or wellbeing of others—and how could they trust you with their pet if that’s the case?
+If that pops up when pet owners go to your site, it could seriously hurt your client growth and retention.
+Not only will the visitor avoid entering any information (whether in a comment box or appointment portal), they may also conclude that you don’t value the safety or privacy of others.
+If that’s the case, then how could they trust you with a pet they love?

-While our numbers show a dramatic increase in secure websites for the third year in a row, there are still a decent number of hospitals who have not taken the important step of encrypting their website.
-Thankfully, major website providers in the industry have begun adding the SSL certificate on their client’s sites—without charging an extra fee.
-While this is likely a response to competition from free services, it is also a major contributor to a growth of over 65 percent from last year.
+While our numbers show a dramatic increase in secure websites for the fourth year in a row, there are still a number of hospitals who have not taken the important step of encrypting their website.
+Thankfully, major website providers in the industry now usually add the SSL certificate on their client’s sites without charging an extra fee.
+We expect SSL compliance to be near 100% by next year.

-How to check if your website is secure: Pull up your veterinary hospital’s website.
-Check the address bar of your browser to see if there is a lock symbol in front of your domain name.
-This will be present on all major browsers, including Chrome, Firefox and Safari.
-If there is a lock symbol, your website is secure.
+Check if your website is secure by pulling up your veterinary hospital’s website.
+If there is a lock symbol in front of your domain name in the address bar, you’re good.
+This will be present on all major browsers, including Chrome, Firefox, and Safari.
 If there is not a lock symbol, or if you see the words “Not Secure” preceding your hyperlink, your website is not secure.